skriptum/macropanel/src/02_commodity/README.md

 Then deflate by

 $$
 P^{real}_{ct} = \log \frac{P_{ct}}{e_t}
 $$

-- e = world exports value
+- e = world exports value?

 also weigh by share of exports in countries GDP (shocks impact more export oriented countries more)

 $$
 x_{i} = \frac{\sum (x-m)_{ci}}{GDP} \text{ for all ...}
 $$